OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/render-outputs/visibility-aovs.md

 # Visibility AOVs
 ![Visibility AOV Example]({{site.baseurl}}/assets/images/user-reference/how-to-guides/visibility-aovs/visibility-aov-header.png)

-A visibility AOV provides a way to visualize how much of the scene is visible from a certain light.
+A <span class="define">visibility AOV</span> provides a way to visualize how much of the scene is visible from a certain light.
 In MoonRay, a ratio is calculated representing how much light is received:

 ```cpp
 // # light samples that hit light / total valid light samples